(Disclosure: Some of the links below may be affiliate links)

 - You have to pay more to pay separately

 - You have to pay less to pay at once

 It sounds the same, but it is a bit different.
 In the first, you are actually penalized if you pay separately.
 This is probably the case for your car insurance.
 For instance, if I pay my car insurance in two bills, I have to pay 15 CHF extra.
 In that particular, it is better to pay in one bill!

 In the second case, the default is to pay in several times, generally month after month.
 This is the case for your taxes and your health insurance.
-And if you pay at once at the beginning of the year, you can get some bonus.
-For instance, my health insurance gives me 1% if I pay at once.
-And the state gives me 0.2% back if I pay my taxes at once.
+And if you pay at once at the beginning of the year, you can get a bonus.
+For instance, my health insurance gives me 1% if I pay simultaneously.
+And the canton gives me 0.2% back if I pay my taxes at once.
 It is more debatable whether it is interesting.
 For 0.2%, it is not better!
 It is simply better to invest the extra money.
 For 1%, it could start to be interesting.
 But it is still little.

 Once you are in retirement and you do not invest anymore, it is probably better to pay everything at once to minimize your expenses a maximum.

 This tip is also brought to you by Mr. The Poor Swiss.

 Here you have it, the best tips from Swiss Personal Finance Bloggers.
 If you follow some of these tips, you will be able to save more money.